* Apologies for any cross-postings *

 Special Issue of management revue – Socio-Economic Studies

-management revue – Socio-Economic Studies is a peer-reviewed, interdisciplinary European journal publishing both qualitative and quantitative work, as well as purely theoretical papers that advances the study of management, organization, and industrial relations.
-Management Revue publishes articles that contribute to theory from a number of disciplines, including business and public administration, organizational behavior, economics, sociology, and psychology.
-Reviews of books relevant to management and organization studies are a regular feature.
+management revue – Socio-Economic Studies is a peer-reviewed, interdisciplinary European journal publishing both qualitative and quantitative work, as well as purely theoretical papers that advance the study of management, organisation, and industrial relations.
+The journal publishes articles contributing to theory from several disciplines, including business and public administration, organisational behaviour, economics, sociology, and psychology.
+Reviews of books relevant to management and organisation studies are a regular feature.

-All contributors to the 21st NSBC conference are invited to submit their paper for the special issue of management revue – Socio-Economic Studies.
-Full papers for this special issue must be submitted by September 30th, 2020.
+All contributors to the EURAM track are invited to submit their papers for the special issue of management revue – Socio-Economic Studies.
+Full papers for this special issue must be submitted by 30 September 2023.
 All contributions will be subject to double-blind reviews.
-Papers invited to a ‘revise and resubmit’ are due March 31st, 2021.
-The publication is scheduled for issue 3/2022.
-Please submit your papers electronically via the online submission system using ‘SI Management in SMEs’ as article section.
+Papers invited to a ‘revise and resubmit’ are due 31 March 2024.
+The publication is scheduled for issue 3/2024.
+Please submit your papers electronically via the online submission system using ‘SI Sustainability at Work’ as the article section.

-Manuscript length should not exceed 10,000 words (excluding references) and the norm should be 30 pages in double-spaced type with margins of about 2.5 cm on each side of the page.
+The manuscript length should not exceed 9,000 words (excluding references), and the norm should be 30 pages in double-spaced type with margins of about 3 cm (1 inch) on each page.
 Further, please follow the guidelines on the journal’s homepage.

 Aust, I., Matthews, B., & Muller-Camen, M. (2020).
 Common Good HRM: A paradigm shift in Sustainable HRM?
 Human Resource Management Review, 30(3), 100705.